adalfarus/aplustools/SECURITY.md

 # Security Policy

+Only the most recent version will get non-security fix updates.
+This is to ensure optimal efficency, as older versions may implement features in unoptimal ways, which are hard to work with.

 ## Supported Versions

 All beta or alpha versions aren't supported, otherwise you can expect support for the last two major versions in most cases.